Savvythelegend/PGDocs/docs/operator_capability_levels.md

 4. Deep insights
 5. Auto pilot

-!!!
-Note
+:::note
 We consider this framework as a guide for future work and implementations in the operator.

 ## Level 1: Basic install